 3. Dirty Furnace Filter

 When furnace filters aren’t replaced frequently, they collect dust and other particles.
-Dirty filters prevent proper airflow which is necessary to ignite the burners.
+Dirty HVAC filters prevent proper airflow which is necessary to ignite the burners.
 Replace your furnace filter roughly every few months.

 4. Malfunctioning Igniter or Pilot Light